Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/backup/restore-data-different-instance.md

 -   TFS\_Configuration -- This database name might include additional characters between **TFS\_** and **Configuration**.

--   TFS\_*CollectionName* -- Each team project collection has its own database.
-For example, if you have five team project collections, you will have five databases, each distinguished by the name of the team project collection.
+-   TFS\_*CollectionName* -- Each project collection has its own database.
+For example, if you have five project collections, you will have five databases, each distinguished by the name of the project collection.
 These databases might be on the same instance of SQL Server, on separate instances, or on separate physical servers.
 You must back up each database and then restore each database.